jfodor1975/nodemcu-moving-light/README.md

     - green to show a good conection
     - purple for config protal open
     - red for no protal or connection

+- see about chaning the servo timing to relate to the value change of the artnet vaules.